 Karnataka, covering the southern portion of the Deccan Plateau, offers a compelling mix of magical archaeological sites, beautiful volcanic uplands and misty hills carpeted with coffee plantations, where tiger, elephant and leopard roam wild in forests retaining some of the greatest bio-diversity in Asia.

 The state’s undisputed showpiece, however, are the ruins of medieval Vijayanagar at Hampi.
 Scattered over a tract of boulder hills and banana plantations on the banks of the Tungabhadra River, the site has a unique atmosphere, which travellers have been able to enjoy in great comfort since the appearance of a couple of world-class luxury hotels.

-Tours to South India, India
+Best Time to Visit South India

 The southern half of the Indian peninsula experiences its best weather from mid-December until roughly the end of March.
 At this time, temperatures at sea level rarely exceed 34 degrees, the skies are blue and rainfall low, while up in the mountains the light is crisp and weather comparable to a spell of hot summer weather in northern Europe (albeit with chillier nights up in the tea plantations, where you’ll need a fleece or shawl to sit on the veranda after supper).

 From April onwards, the heat and humidity in the south can be oppressive, but extreme heat in the 40s is exceedingly rare.